-Forrest is the Dan L Duncan Endowed Director of South Texas Natives (STN) and Texas Native Seeds Projects at CKWRI.
+Forrest is the Dan L Duncan Endowed Director of Texas Native Seeds Projects at CKWRI.
 He was born and raised in Central Texas near the small ranching community of Mullin.
 He attended Brownwood High School, where he was a member of the 1999 FFA National Champion Range and Pasture judging team.
 He earned a B.S. in Range and Wildlife Management from Texas A&M University-Kingsville in 2003.
 While a student at TAMUK in 2001, Forrest began work with STN soon after the project’s inception.
 He has worked for the program in various capacities since, including as student technician (2001-2003), research associate (2003-2005), native plant collections and evaluations manager (2005-2008), interim coordinator (2008), project coordinator (2009-2010), project director (2010-2012), and Dan L Duncan Endowed Director of STN and TNS (2013-present).
 Other professional experience includes stints as hunting guide and field research technician for the University of Wisconsin-Madison.

 Forrest’s work with STN and TNS has encompassed a variety of duties, and he has significant experience with all aspects of the program.
 In the early years of the STN Project, he was the primary seed collector for the project, and helped obtain and organize over 1,800 native seed collections from South Texas.
 These seed collections have been integral to the project’s success, and have directly resulted in a number of the successful commercial seed releases made by STN.
 Forrest has led efforts by STN, TNS, and collaborators to release and commercialize 30 native plant seed selections, resulted in certified native seeds being commercially available for restoration plantings on tens of thousands of acres in Texas annually.
 He provides frequent consultation to private and agency practitioners on native plant restoration, and has been actively involved in on-the-ground restoration research and demonstration projects throughout the region.